Shruti-S0405/Online-Assessment-Portal/Readme.md

-## 📚 **Quiz-App**
+## 📚 **Online Assessment Portal**

-A microservices-based quiz application with a secure and scalable architecture using Java Spring Boot for the backend and Next.js for the frontend.
+A microservices-based online assessment portal with a secure and scalable architecture using Java Spring Boot for the backend and Next.js for the frontend.
+Designed for conducting and managing assessments seamlessly.

 ---

 ## 🛠️ **Project Structure**
 ```
-Quiz-App/
+Online-Assessment-Portal/
-│── quiz-frontend/       # Next.js frontend for the quiz application
+│── portal-frontend/       # Next.js frontend for the assessment portal
 │── server/                # Backend microservices (Java, Spring Boot)
 │── start-all.ps1          # Script to start all services and the frontend
 ```

 ---

 ## 🚀 **Technologies Used**

 ### **Frontend:**
 - Next.js (React-based framework)

 ### **Backend:**
 - Java (JDK 21)
-- Spring Boot (Microservices)
+- Spring Boot (Microservices architecture)
-- API Gateway for routing
+- Spring Cloud Gateway for API routing
-- Service Registry for service discovery
+- Eureka Service Registry for service discovery

 ### **Others:**
-- PowerShell for batch service startup
+- PowerShell scripting for batch startup

 ---

 ## 🔧 **Prerequisites**
-- Java JDK 21 installed and added to system PATH.
+- Java JDK 21 installed and added to system PATH
-- Node.js and npm installed.
+- Node.js and npm installed
-- Visual Studio Code or IntelliJ IDEA for development.
+- Visual Studio Code or IntelliJ IDEA for development

 ---